Food inflation in Iran: Current food inflation

 On 16 February 2025, Mohsen Baghaei, a workers' representative on the Supreme Labor Council, warned of steep price hikes in essential goods over the past two months, with cooking oil up 40%, rice nearly doubling, and staples like potatoes and onions also surging.
 He estimated that the average worker’s cost-of-living basket has risen over 30% in this period, jumping from 300 million rials ($325) to 380 million rials ($413).

 According to Iran international as of February 2025 the price of one kg of kiwi equals 2% of the average income.

 On 23 February 2025, a government agency announced an annual rate of 35%.
 However, labor groups and analysts argue that the government minimizes negative economic news, implying that the actual inflation rate is considerably higher.
 The Iranian rial has depreciated by more than 50% over the past six months, fueling expectations of even higher inflation.
 Currently, the minimum wage is approximately $120 per month, while semi-official estimates suggest that a family of three requires at least $400 per month to meet its basic needs.

 With Nowruz 2025 approaching, food prices are surging.
 Approximately one-third of essential food items have experienced price hikes between 30% and 50%, with some items increasing by over 50%.
 Meanwhile, wages remain low, as the minimum monthly wage for a worker with two children is just $120.

-In 1403 (Iranian colander) food prices rose by 70%, packaging costs rose in some cases by 200%, and freight charges climbed 55%.
+In 1403 (Iranian calendar) food prices rose by 70%, packaging costs rose in some cases by 200%, and freight charges climbed 55%.

 The secondary tariffs which U.S. president Donald J. Trump threatens to impose on Iran further aggravates inflation as the oil revenues are expected to decrease and cause a further depreciation of the Iranian real.

 According to the world bank food security report food prices increased from April 2024 to April 2025 by 42.3% making the food inflation in the Iran the second largest in the world.

-Food prodcution indices
+Food production indices

 According to the Food and Agriculture Organization of the United Nations Iran suffers a major decline in the food production per capita: